hackc4t/tryhackme-journey/rooms/security-engineer/introduction-to-security-engineering/introduction-to-cryptography.md

-# 🧩 Section 3 — Introduction to Cryptography
+# Section 3 — Introduction to Cryptography

 **🔗 Link:** [TryHackMe — Introduction to Cryptography](https://tryhackme.com/room/introduction-to-cryptography)

 ---

 ### 🧠 What this section covers
-> What does a day in the life of a security engineer look like?
+> Learn about encryption algorithms such as AES, Diffie-Hellman key exchange, hashing, PKI, and TLS.

 ---